You are here: Start » User Interface » Analysing Filter Performance

 - Turn off the diagnostic mode when testing performance.

-- Data Preview Panels, animations in the Program Editor and even the Console Window can affect performance in Adaptive Vision Studio.
+- Data Preview Panels, animations in the Program Editor and even the Console Window can affect performance in Aurora Vision Studio.
 Choose Program » Previews Update Mode » Disable Visualization to test performance with minimal influence of the graphical environment.
 (Do not be surprised however that nothing is visible then).

 - Even with all windows closed there are some background threads that affect performance.
 Performance may still be higher when you run the program with the Executor (runtime) application.